mlanza/solomode/docs/sponsors-guide.md

 In return for your sponsorship you may provide a short ad, the kind one would typically find on web sites embeded between content or in the sidebar.
 It can be a graphic (or just plain text) and it can be linked to the website of your choice.
 Please contact me via geekmail.
 I will respond to offers in the order they are received.

 Solomode runs from now until end of January 2022 so that's a substantial advertising window for not much cost.
+And right around the holidays!

 Prizes need only be awared if at least 5 individuals compete in the sponsored category.